 Commercial Filming and Photography Permits

 The National Park Service's mission is to protect its resources while providing for the enjoyment of the visitor.
-Consequently, the National Park Service has developed certain guidelines for the purpose of managing filming, photography and sound recordings consistent with its mission through a permit system.
+Consequently, the National Park Service has developed certain guidelines for the purpose of managing filming, photography, and sound recordings consistent with its mission through a permit system.
 Read through the current NPS guidelines and fill out the appropriate form bellow if your activities will require a permit.